Elizabeth A. Holm

-Elizabeth A. Holm is a materials scientist at Carnegie Mellon University, working on computational materials.
+Elizabeth Ann Holm, Richard F. and Eleanor A. Towner Professor of Engineering, is chair of the Department of Materials Science and Engineering, University of Michigan.
+Her research focus is computational materials.
 She worked at Sandia National Laboratories for 20 years before joining the faculty of Carnegie Mellon in 2012.
+She was elected to the 2025 class of the National Academy of Engineering.
 She is a Fellow of The Minerals, Metals & Materials Society and Fellow of ASM International.
 She was the 2013 President of the society.
 She is internationally known for her theory and modeling work on microstructural response, interfaces, carbon nanotubes, and additive manufacturing.